noodlecollie/v2mp/docs/V2MP.md

 The CPU is 16-bit and little-endian.
 It contains the following registers:

+* An instruction register (`IR`)
 * A program counter (`PC`)
+* A stack pointer (`SP`)
 * A status register (`SR`)
 * A link register (`LR`)
 * Two general-purpose registers (`R0` and `R1`)

-The processor also contains an "instruction register" (`IR`) which holds the current instruction as it is decoded, but this cannot be manipulated during operation.
-It is mainly useful for debugging, as it is preserved if a fault is raised.
+### Instruction Register (`IR`)

+The instruction register holds the current instruction that is being executed.
+It cannot be accessed directly by instructions.

 ### Program Counter (`PC`)

 The program counter points to the next instruction in code memory.
 Its value must always be aligned to a word boundary (ie. `PC[0]` must be `0`), or an [`ALGN`](#faults) fault will be raised when the instruction it points to is fetched.

-The program counter is automatically incremented after the execution of each instruction, unless the instruction wrote to the program counter.
-In this case, the value of the program counter is assumed to point to the next instruction, so no increment takes place.
+The program counter is automatically incremented after each instruction is fetched.
+The instruction may then modify the value of the program counter (ie. perform a code branch), to specify which instruction will be fetched on the next clock cycle.

+### Stack Pointer (`SP`)

+The stack pointer points to the location in the stack memory segment where the top of the stack resides.

 ### Status Register (`SR`)

 The status register holds flags relating to the result of the execution of the previous instruction.
 It cannot be accessed directly by instructions, but its state is used to affect the operation of certain instructions (eg. for conditional branching).

-Before each instruction, all register bits are set to `0`.
-After the instruction, one or more bits may be set to `1` based on the result of the instruction.
+After the instruction is executed, all status register bits are set to `0` by default, apart from those bits which are affected by the result of the instruction.
+Any instructions that may affect the state of the status register will describe the nature of the state changes.
+Additionally, any instructions that operate based on the current state of the status register will describe how the state is used.

+The contents of the register are as follows:

 ```
 |..............CZ|
 ```

-The contents of the register are as follows:

 * Bit `[0]`, or `SR[Z]`, is the `ZERO` bit.
 This bit is set to `1` to indicate the absence of a result after an instruction is executed, or is set to `0` otherwise.
   * For arithmetic instructions, if this bit is set to `1` then it indicates that the result of the instruction was zero.
   * For other instructions, a value of `1` may indicate for example that some requested device or state was not available.
+The specific instruction will describe how the bit is used.
 * Bit `[1]`, or `SR[C]`, is the `CARRY` bit.
+It is used to indicate the propagation of some form of state outside of the scope of an instruction.
-This bit is set to `1` if the previous instruction resulted in an overflow or an underflow, or is set to `0` otherwise.
+  * For arithmetic instructions, this bit is set to `1` if the instruction resulted in an overflow or an underflow, or is set to `0` otherwise.
+  * For other instructions, a value of `1` may indicate for example that not all of the data used by the instruction was able to be processed.
+The specific instruction will describe how the bit is used.
 * Bits `[15 2]` are reserved for future use, and are always set to `0`.

-Any instructions that may affect the state of the status register will describe the nature of the state changes.
-Additionally, any instructions that operate based on the current state of the status register will describe how the state is used.

 ### Link Register (`LR`)